 |

-Pick up from Bucharest Airport around 4 PM on Day 1.
+Pick up from Bucharest Airport no later than 4 PM on Day 1.
 Drop off at airport on last day around 12 noon.

 Check here for details and availability